|Credit: Sebastian Kaulitzki | Dreamstime|

 Treatment for IBD

 Other patients with more serious prognoses may require surgery.
 With ulcerative colitis, 25 to 40 percent of patients will need surgery, which can include complete removal of the large intestine.
 Patients who undergo this type of surgery will need to have pouches attached either internally or externally, for waste removal.
 With Crohn’s disease, 65 to 75 percent of patients will need surgery to correct strictures, fistulae, or bleeding in the intestines.
-A strictureplasty widens the strictures without removing any part of the small intestine, and a bowel resection removes parts of the intestine and the surgeon sews the healthy ends together.
-Crohn’s patients can also have their large intestine removed, but require an external pouch.
+A strictureplasty widens the strictures without removing any part of the small intestine, and a bowel resection involves removing parts of the intestine and sewing the healthy ends together.
+Crohn’s patients can also have their large intestine removed, but require an external pouch in its place.

-Living with IBD can be stressful and taxing.
+Living with IBD can be stressful and taxing, because patients may miss school or work, or suffer from depression and anxiety.
 There are hundreds of support groups for people with Crohn's disease and ulcerative colitis.
 In these support groups, patients and their loved ones gather to share their stories, seek emotional support, and connect with a community with similar challenges.
 There are also online communities where patients can chat in a forum and share tips on managing the condition 24/7.